mud2009/pizza-parlor/README.md

   pizzaOrder.assignId();
   Expected Output: pizzaOrder{currentId:1}

+### Describe: PizzaOrder.prototype.findPizza()

+- Test: "It should find a pizza within the object by its ID."
+  Code:
+  pizzaOrder.findPizza(1);
+  Expected Output: pizzaOrder.pizzaz{id:1}

 ### Describe: Pizza()

 - Test: "It should return a Pizza object with two properties for toppings and size"